datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    pushed to, and thus enable collaboration.

-   In a collaborative Git/git-annex/DataLad workflow, one commonly creates a bare repository in a centralized place (such as -- you guessed it -- :term:`GitHub`) and lets others clone repositories, pull updates, or push their changes to them.
+   In a collaborative Git/git-annex/DataLad workflow, one commonly creates a bare repository in a centralized place (such as a RIA store, but also -- you guessed it -- :term:`GitHub` or :term:`GitLab`) and lets others clone repositories, pull updates, or push their changes to them.
    Thus, you are already familiar with bare Git repositories, you may just not have been aware.
 Whenever you publish a dataset to GitHub, it is the ``.git`` directory that will be transferred to GitHub's server.
 Whenever you clone a